Daniel-KM/Omeka-S-module-Access/README.md

 keep some private resources private, and some other ones available on request, or globally.

 There are two ways to indicate which resources are reserved.
+The storage mode is chosen in the sub-section Access rights of the configuration form via the "Storage of access level and embargo" radio button:

-- By default, it is a specific setting available as a radio button in the advanced tab of the resource form.
+- Resource metadata (default): the access level and embargo are stored as specific metadata of the resource, edited via a dedicated radio button in the advanced tab of the resource form.
-- The second way is to set a value to a specified property, for example `dcterms:accessRights` or `curation:access`.
+- Property in the resource: the access level and embargo dates are stored as standard property values (for example `dcterms:accessRights` or `curation:access`), searchable and exportable like any other property.
-  The default values are "free", "reserved", "protected" or "forbidden".
-The property and the names can be translated or modified in the config.
-It is recommended to create a custom vocab and to use it via the resource templates to avoid errors in the values.
+  The default labels are "free", "reserved", "protected" or "forbidden".
+The properties and the labels can be translated or modified in the config.
+It is recommended to create a custom vocab and to set the datatype as `customvocab:X` used via the resource templates to avoid errors in the values.

 A private media remains private.
 A public media will be accessible only if its status is not forbidden and not during an embargo, if any.

 Note that a public item can have a private media and vice-versa.
-So, most of the time, the value should be set in the metadata of the media.
-The value can be specified for the item too to simplify management.
+So, the value may be set in the metadata of the media.
+The value can be specified for the item too to simplify management when all medias have the same access righs.

 ### Inheritance behavior

 When a media does not have an explicit access status set:

-- **At runtime**: The media inherits the access level and embargo settings from its parent item.
+- At runtime: The media inherits the access level and embargo settings from its parent item.
 If neither the media nor the item has an access status, the media content is accessible (free by default).
-- **On save with property mode**: When access is managed via properties, if a media does not have the access level property set, it will inherit the value from the parent item property.
+- On save with property mode: When access is managed via properties, if a media does not have the access level property set, it will inherit the value from the parent item property.
 The same applies to embargo start and end properties.
-- **On save without property mode**: When creating new medias via an item, the item access data is applied to the new medias by default.
+- On save without property mode: When creating new medias via an item, the item access data is applied to the new medias by default.
 Use the "recursive" option to explicitly copy access settings to all medias.

 This inheritance behavior ensures that restricted items have their medias